Jennifer Hale (film)

 Jennifer Hale is a 1937 British crime film directed by Bernard Mainwaring and starring René Ray, Ballard Berkeley and John Longden.

-It was made as a quota quickie at Wembley Studios by the British subsidiary of Twentieth Century Fox.
+The film was made as a quota quickie at Wembley Studios by the British subsidiary of Twentieth Century Fox.

+Plot

-Its plot follows a London showgirl who is wrongly accused of murdering her manager and goes on the run to try to prove her innocence.
+A London showgirl is wrongly accused of murdering her manager and goes on the run to try to prove her innocence.
 After establishing a new life as a taxi dancer in Birmingham, and falling in love with one of her clients, her past life comes back to haunt her.